Australia's conservative government on course for 'miracle' election victory

 This included a devastating result in the coal-rich state of Queensland, which backed the Pentecostal church-going prime minister by defying expectations and delivering several marginal seats to his government.

-Labor leader Bill Shorten said late on Saturday he could not win enough seats to form a government.
-Speaking to supporters in Melbourne he said he would step down as party leader.
+“And what’s best for the country is not so much who wins or loses Warringah, but who forms, or does not form, a government in Canberra.”

+There were also 40 of 76 Senate spots contested in the election, the outcome of which will determine how difficult it will be for the next government to enact policy.

-Reporting by Melanie Burton, Tom Westbrook and Jonathan Barrett; additional reporting by Swati Pandey and John Mair; writing by Jonathan Barrett; Editing by Rosalba O'Brien, Paul Tait, Gerry Doyle and Ros Russell
+Reporting by Tom Westbrook, Melanie Burton and Jonathan Barrett; additional reporting by Swati Pandey and John Mair; writing by Jonathan Barrett; Editing by Rosalba O'Brien, Paul Tait, Gerry Doyle and Ros Russell